Ohio College Tech Prep at LCCC

 College Tech Prep Program Campus Visits

 A campus visit is a students opportunity to really get a firsthand view of a college.
-It allows students the chance to talk to current students, meet with program faculty, enjoy lunch by the fountains, meeting with enrollment and financial services staff members.
+It allows students the chance to talk to current students, meet with program faculty, enjoy lunch by the fountains, meeting with enrollment and Student Financial Aid staff members.
 Students are able to familiarize themselves with a place that they know about through others’ experiences, marketing publications, and social media.
 After a visit or two to a campus, a student is able to identify if it’s the right “fit” for them.

 Let’s start your students off with a great experience – contact us today to schedule your classes’ personalized campus visit!
 Most visits include individualized meetings with Division Deans or Program Faculty, hands-on workshops in our classrooms, an Up Close presentation from your schools Career and Academic Advisement Profession, an overview of college credits available to students through articulation and CTAGs, lunch (not provided), and an in-depth campus tour led by one of our amazing student ambassadors.